 6. SHE Media

-For blogs and other platforms that create content aimed at female audiences, SHE Media offers a great way for you to monetize your website.
+For blogs and other platforms that create content aimed at female audiences, SHE Media is an AdSense alternative that offers a great way for you to monetize your website.

-However, this AdSense alternative does have a 20,000 monthly viewership requirement and a payout minimum of $20.
+However, it does have a 20,000 monthly viewership requirement and a payout minimum of $20.

 Plus, your audience needs to be 80% US-based to qualify for their program, with at least 70% of the population being female.
-So this may not be a good AdSense alternative for your website or blog if you are not that niche specific.
+So this may not be one of the best AdSense alternatives for your website or blog if you are not that niche specific.

 They offer standard media, high impact, native, video, and emerging formats.